+Serv Services that our plan pays for What you must pay

+Č Health and wellness education programs (continued)
-Fitness Membership Benefit

-Annual membership at a participating fitness center, or for members who do not live near a participating fitness center, and prefer to exercise at home, see another option below.
+Fitness Membership Benefit Annual membership at a participating fitness center, or for members who do not live near a participating fitness center, and prefer to exercise at home, see another option below.

 Members can choose from available exercise programs to be shipped to them at no cost.
 A fitness tracker is included in the home kit.

 For more information regarding the fitness benefit or to find a participating fitness center location, please call Member Services (phone numbers are printed on the back cover of this booklet).

-Serv rices that our plan pays for What you must pay

 Hearing services \$0

 The plan covers hearing and balance tests done by your provider.
 These tests tell you whether you need medical treatment.
 They are covered as outpatient care when you get them from a physician, audiologist, or other qualified provider.
+Prior Authorization rules may apply

 The plan also covers the following:

 Basic and advanced hearing tests

 Hearing aid counseling

 Fitting/evaluation for a hearing aid

 Hearing aids once every three years

 Hearing aid batteries and accessories

 Hearing aid repair and replacement of parts

-Prior Authorization rules may apply

-ď HIV screening \$0
+Č HIV screening \$0

 The plan pays for one HIV screening exam every 12 months for people who:

 ask for an HIV screening test, or

 are at increased risk for HIV infection.

 For women who are pregnant, the plan pays for up to three HIV screening tests during a pregnancy.

-Serv ices that our plan pays for What you must pay Home health agency care \$0 Before you can get home health services, a doctor must tell us you need them, and they must be provided by a home health agency.
-The plan will cover the following services, and maybe other services not listed here: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies Prior Authorization rules may apply
+rices that our plan pays for What you must pay Home health agency care \$0 Before you can get home health services, a doctor must tell us you need them, and they must be provided by a home health agency.
+Prior Authorization rules may apply The plan will cover the following services, and maybe other services not listed here: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies Before you can get home health services, a doctor must tell us you need them, and they must be provided by a home health agency.
+The plan will cover the following services, and maybe other services not listed here: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services

-Serv rices that our plan pays for What you must pay Home infusion therapy \$0 The plan will pay for home infusion therapy, defined as drugs or biological substances administered into a vein or applied under the skin and provided to you at home.
-The following are needed to perform home infusion: The drug or biological substance, such as an antiviral or immune globulin; Equipment, such as a pump; and Supplies, such as tubing or a catheter.
+Serv ices that our plan pays for What you must pay Home infusion therapy \$0 The plan will pay for home infusion therapy, defined as drugs or biological substances administered into a vein or applied under the skin and provided to you at home.
+The following are needed to perform home infusion: The drug or biological substance, such as an antiviral or immune globulin; • Equipment, such as a pump; and Supplies, such as tubing or a catheter.
 The plan will cover home infusion services that include but are not limited to: Professional services, including nursing services, provided in accordance with your care plan; Member training and education not already included in the DME benefit; Remote monitoring; and Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier.